misc0110/configurable-DES/README.md

 des_encrypt(message, output); // encrypt message to output des_decrypt(output, msg); // decrypt output to msg -> must be same as the original message
 ```

-# License

-Configurable DES is public domain.
-As should all quality software be.

-Open Source.
-Open Academia.
-Open Minds.